Stephen Patrick (American politician): Life and career

 Meanwhile, his farm continued to prosper; his property had grown to a respectable 200 acre, and he had a thriving dairy concern.
 Stephen and Angeline were active in the Methodist church, having been a founding member of the church in Truxton.
 The first three of their 11 children, Fanny, Harriet, and Adam, all died young.
 However, Alvah, John Wesley, Harriet M, Richard, Eliza, Nathaniel, and Penelope Patrick all had long and healthy lives.
 When Stephen approached his retiring years, he gave the farm to his son John, but continued to live on the property.
 Far from retiring, he took up yet another career as a representative of several fire and life insurance agencies, and likely found no lack of customers, given his continued association with the bank.
 After a brief illness, Stephen Patrick died in his home on May 9, 1890.
 He is buried in the Truxton Rural Cemetery in Truxton.
-Angeline continued on with the family, eventually moving to Manlius, where she died on December 23, 1906.
+Angeline continued on with the family, eventually moving to Manlius, NY, where she died on December 23, 1906.
 She is buried at the same location.